 Vice Chairman, Benesse Corporation and chairman of the Board, CEO/ VP Berlitz International, Inc. IBM

 Inducted in: 1999

-In addition to her professional commitments, Ms. Uchinaga has been deeply involved in diversity related activities throughout her career.
-As the first woman board member of IBM Japan, she helped start IBM Japan Women’s Council in 1998 and also took an active role in the IBM Asia Pacific Women’s Council.
+In addition to her professional commitments, Yukako was involved in diversity-related activities throughout her career.
+As the first woman board member of IBM Japan, she found IBM Japan Women’s Council in 1998 and also took an active role in the IBM Asia Pacific Women’s Council.

-Ms. Uchinaga holds a degree in Theoretical Physics from the University of Tokyo (1971).
+Yukako holds a degree in Theoretical Physics from the University of Tokyo (1971).